 My husband went alone to the Chinese Visa Application Service Center for the payment and passport collection procedures.
-We really did not have idea if our application was approved or not.
+We really did not have an idea if our application was approved or not.
 After arriving in the office, he took a priority number to be able to approach the officer who did the final screening of our document.
 The officer instructed him to go to the next floor up to pay RM400.00 for the two visa applicants.
-So my husband paid, came back to the officer’s window, gave him the payment and the collection receipts.
-The officer gave our passports and there we got our first ever Chinese visa category L for tourists!
+So my husband paid the visa fees, he came back to the officer’s window, gave him the payment, and the collection receipts.
+The officer gave our passports and there we got our first-ever Chinese visa category L for tourists!

 D. There is a little problem with our visas!

 We applied for 17 days visa based on our round trip tickets.
 The thing is that China gave us 15 days – Chinese visa category L for tourists!
 The officer said there is not much he can do about it.
 To solve the issue, we just rescheduled our AirAsia flight ticket arrival to China a day later.
 It means spending 14 days in China instead of 15 days.
 Who would want to be illegal in China!
 We just prayed that there would not be flight cancellation or delays, and thank God the trip went smoothly.